C-Otto/BitBook/documentation/technical.md

 tools and techniques.
 As such, BitBook is based on recent versions of Java and Gradle, and incorporates several tools like Errorprone that aren't strictly necessary.

-I appreciate constructive criticisms about the choice of frameworks, implementation details, and just about anything else. **Please help me learn and improve!
+I appreciate constructive criticism about the choice of frameworks, implementation details, and just about anything else. **Please help me learn and improve!
 Please create issues, provide pull requests, send mails, reach out via Twitter, ...!**